Historical Figures in Israel

 David Ben Gurion was Israel’s first Prime Minister after it became an independent state widely regarded as one of its ‘founding fathers’ of the state.
 It was Ben Gurion who proclaimed the Declaration of Independence, in Tel Aviv, in 1948 and who oversaw the absorption of huge numbers of Jews in the early years of Israel’s existence.

 Ben Gurion served as Prime Minister and Defence Minister of Israel for many years.
 During this time, he lived in Tel Aviv, in a small unassuming house, which today is a museum showcasing his life.
 Filled with books, it gives an indication of just how learned he was.
 In 1970, he moved to the Kibbutz Sde Boker, in the Negev desert, since he had a deep belief that Zionism entailed settling barren areas.
-He is buried there and his grave and house can be easily visited.
+He is buried there and his grave in kibbutz Sde Boker and Ben Gurion's house in Tel Aviv can be easily visited.

 10. Teddy Kollek